thalium/icebox/www/content/posts/getting_started.md

 ```

 On Windows, before using VirtualBox you will need to be able to load unsigned drivers first.
 Please be aware that enabling unsigned drivers is a security risk and take appropriate measures.
-Use the following instructions to start VirtualBox on windows using our precompiled binaries:
+Use the following instructions to start VirtualBox on Windows using our precompiled binaries:

 ```
 # start an admin console